loick/avalon/README.md

 - User get an error if the socket is not opened (✅)
 - Master creates a room (✅)
 - Slave is denied if the room number does not exist (✅)
-- Slave can join a room
+- Slave can join a room (✅)
-- Slave gets a loading state
+- Slave gets a loading state (✅)
 - Master receives the infos of the new players (✅, but to check...)
 - Master receives the infos of the disconnected players
-- Master can validate the room to go to the game settings
+- Master can validate the room to go to the game (✅)
 - Get a list of the roles to add
 - Setup the config of the game